One of the most commonly asked and frequently searched questions is: How are call centers different from BPOs?

 BPOs can provide services for the following industries:

-- Marketing Operations (Digital Marketers, Social Media Managers, Copywriters, Video Editors, and Graphic Designers);
+- Marketing Operations (Digital Marketers, Social Media Managers, Copywriters, Video Editors, and Graphic Designers)

-In addition, Call centers can provide services for the following industries:
+Call centers can provide services for the following industries:

 - Billing and Collections (Billing Specialists, Collections);